Sabrinas Organizing

 Organized newborn baby closet | Image by Sabrina's Organizing

-Below are some closet organization options for organizing a nursery I found on Amazon (Affiliate Link).
+Below are some closet organization options and baby room organizing (affiliate) products for organizing a nursery, which I found on Amazon (affiliate).

 Organize the Changing Table

-The changing table was next.
+The changing table was following.
 Here is the changing table closed.
-On top, we put a bin for wipes, a row of diapers, and baby cream for a quick change.
+On top, we placed a bin for wipes, a row of diapers, and baby cream for quick changes.

 Closed Changing Table